Sandra Eriguel: Second term (June 30, 2019 – June 30, 2022)

 In 2019 House elections she run for reelection and for the second time she won again to her reelection bid.
 She got 120,901 votes winning via landslide out of 68,142 of Dante Garcia, 24,881 of Thomas Dumpit, Sr., and 781 of Teddy Agaceta.

-Eriguel was authorder almost 157 House Bills and House Resolution's.
+Eriguel was authored almost 157 House Bills and House Resolution's.

 Eriguel also served as Chairperson of House Committee on Inter-Parliamentary Relations and Diplomacy from December 7, 2020, until June 30, 2022.

 Third term election bid

-In 2022 Philippine House elections, Eriguel filed her COC (Certificate of Candidacy) under the Lakas–CMD for her third and final term, but later later lost to her 2019 election rival Dante Garcia via slim margin.
+In 2022 Philippine House elections, Eriguel filed her COC (Certificate of Candidacy) under the Lakas–CMD for her third and final term, but later lost to her 2019 election rival Dante Garcia via slim margin.

 Personal life

 Eriguel married to a businessman and doctor Eufranio Eriguel and have one daughter named Stefanie Ann who later served as Mayor of Agoo.

-On July 10, 2021, a plot to assassinate Eriguel was uncovered by the local policeman of Agoo.
-The main suspect is the notorious gun-for-hire-squad allegedly led by retired PCol.
+On July 10, 2021, a plot to assassinate Eriguel was uncovered by police in Agoo.
+The main suspect was the notorious gun-for-hire-squad allegedly led by retired PCol.
 Winston Magpali, the same group suspected of killing her husband Eufranio Eriguel in 2018.